Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Available Tools and Datasets

 \subsection{Datasets}

 The existence of open-source and standardized datasets is essential for training and comparing ML-based algorithms.
-Moreover, the existence of such datasets accelerates development and fosters reproducible research.
-For example, the recent advances in image classification and recognition were enabled by the emergence of such large labelled image datasets (e.g., ImageNet \cite{deng2009imagenet}).
+Moreover, such datasets accelerate development and foster reproducible research.
+For example, the recent advances in image classification and recognition were enabled by the emergence of large labelled image datasets (e.g., ImageNet \cite{deng2009imagenet}).

 We have found that researchers usually rely on their own datasets.
 Specifically, in 49 papers, they created labelled datasets by running experiments in testbeds and/or simulators, while only in 6 articles they used publicly available datasets.
 Moreover, while being a good practice, releasing the created dataset along with the published paper is still not the case for most of the publications (i.e., only 6 datasets were released).
 Here, we describe datasets available online that the community can immediately use for further ML-based Wi-Fi performance optimization.